IlyaKaikov/Chess-AI/README.md

 ## AI

-Minimax Algorithm with Alpha-Beta pruning and iterative deepening
+Minimax Algorithm with Alpha-Beta pruning and iterative deepening.

-Move ordering evaluation for faster and more effiecient pruning
+Move ordering evaluation for faster and more effiecient pruning.

-Positional evaluation for adaptive strategies
+Positional evaluation for adaptive strategies.

 ## Testing